jbluemink/Find-overwritten-Sitecore-resource-items/README.md

 ## option 3) Install the package zip
-first option too much hassle, hey this is even easier with an old fashioned sitecore zip package Download Find-overwritten-Sitecore-resource-items.zip  and use the sitecore package installer.
+first option too much hassle, hey this is even easier with an old fashioned sitecore zip package Download Find-overwritten-Sitecore-resource-items-{DATE}.zip  and use the sitecore package installer.
 In desktop, Development Tools, Installation Wizard